 This camera feature is a series of preset savable exposure settings such as Indoor/Outdoor, that will automatically set the camcorder image sensor for the average proper exposure in a particular shooting environment or situation.

-It comes in very handy if you're shooting video in a fast-paced environment where you just need to catch the action and not worry so much about exposure.
+It comes in very handy if you're shooting video in a fast-paced environment where you just need to catch the action and you are not worry so much about exposure.

-Most video cameras have a macro position.
+Most video cameras these days have a macro position.
 Macro in this case meaning being able to move in very close and still be in focus.